 Anything baked, like cakes and muffins aren’t good for convection ovens.
 The circulating air prevents your baked goods from rising up when they’re cooking.
 More people would prefer to use a conventional oven for their baked goods.
 If you want the fluffy appeal to your cake or muffin, a conventional oven is ideal.

 The cost of a convection oven can be steep.
 They are easily double what a conventional oven costs, which can eat into anyone’s budget.
-If you’re not planning on spending at least $1000 on a convection oven, you would be better off using a conventional oven.
+The good news is a price of a convection oven can start from lower than $100 to more than $1000 so you can easily find the right convection oven for your budget.